Carolina Panthers: Coaches

-The Carolina Panthers have had six head coaches.
+The Carolina Panthers have had ten head coaches.
+Eight have served in official capacity with two being interim coaches.
 Dom Capers was the head coach from 1995 to 1998 and led the team to one playoff appearance.
 Counting playoff games, he finished with a record of 31–35 (.470).
 George Seifert coached the team from 1999 to 2001, recording 16 wins and 32 losses (.333).
 John Fox, the team's longest-tenured head coach, led the team from 2002 to 2010 and coached the team to three playoff appearances including Super Bowl XXXVIII which the Panthers lost.
 Including playoff games, Fox ended his tenure with a 78–74 (.513) record, making him the first Panthers coach to finish his tenure with the team with a winning record.
 Ron Rivera held the position from 2011 to 2019 and led the team to four playoff appearances including Super Bowl 50.
 Counting playoff games, he has a career record of 79–67–1 (.541).
 Statistically, Rivera holds the highest winning percentage of any Panthers head coach.
 On December 3, 2019, following a home loss against the Washington Redskins that sent the team's record to 5–7, Rivera was fired by David Tepper.
 Perry Fewell, then the defensive backs coach for the team, was named interim head coach the same day.
 On January 7, 2020, Matt Rhule was hired to be the Panthers head coach.
 Rhule was fired during his third season, with Steve Wilks taking over on an interim basis.
 Frank Reich was hired head coach on January 26, 2023.
+Frank Reich was let go as head coach on November 27, 2023.
+Dave Canales was hired as head coach on January 25, 2024.